 Step 7: Plan for it not going as planned

-Even if you’re an expert and already know how to write a project plan, the truth is that all projects have twists and turns — that’s what makes them fun.
-You’ve given yourself some breathing room during the scheduling process, ensured everyone knows their role, and set up communication.
+Even if you’re an expert and already know how to write a comprehensive project plan, the truth is that all projects have twists and turns — that’s what makes them fun.

-Before you launch, sit down and identify potential issues like upcoming vacations for team members, holidays, or external teams that might be involved.
-Set up a clear chain of command and list key contacts within the project.
-Communicate upfront about risks so the whole team can be prepared to tackle them together.
+1. Sit down and identify potential issues like upcoming vacations for team members, holidays, or external teams that might be involved.

 Step 8: Throw a launch party!

 Every successful project needs a kickoff.
 Set a quick meeting with key stakeholders and have a clear agenda.
 Your goal should be to get everyone on the same page with goals, roles, processes, and timelines.
-Your agenda should include everything you’ve focused on in the steps above:
+Your agenda should include everything you’ve focused on in the project planning steps above:

-• Define the project goals and the value they bring
+• Define the project goals and the value they bring.

-• List the assets the project is expected to deliver
+• List the assets the project is expected to deliver.

-• Draw the connection between stakeholder requirements and the project tasks
+• Draw the connection between stakeholder requirements and the project tasks.

-• Describe the roles and responsibilities of each stakeholder
+• Describe the roles and responsibilities of each stakeholder.

-• Review how and where everyone will communicate throughout the project, where they can go for information, and who to call for questions
+• Review how and where everyone will communicate throughout the project, where they can go for information, and who to call for questions.

 • Get that final commitment!